AshimPrakash/MusicStore_DataAnalyst_Project/README.md

 # SQL_Project_Music_Store_Analysis
 SQL project to analyze online music store data

-In thia project I have analyzed a music playlist database.
+In this project I have analyzed a music playlist database.
 I have examined the dataset with SQL and helped the store understand its business growth by answering simple questions.

 ## Database and Tools